The Beginning

 I don't tell you this for sympathy.
 I tell you because that kid is the reason I do what I do today.

-Somewhere around the time most teenagers were figuring out prom, I decided I was done.
+At fifteen, I started training at the Suncoast YMCA.
+A personal trainer named Brad taught me proper form, how to breathe through a set, what progressive overload actually meant.
+Something clicked.
 Not in a dramatic, movie-montage kind of way.
 It was quieter than that.
 I just started making different decisions.
 One meal at a time.
 One workout at a time.
 One small habit replacing one bad one.

 That experience taught me the most important lesson of my career, long before I ever stepped into a classroom: the body and mind are not separate systems.
 Fix one, and you create space to fix the other.